SINTEF/pyopia/docs/source/index.rst

 PyOpia aims to provide a pipeline-based workflow as a standard for analysis of particle images in the ocean.
-This pipeline should be consistent across different instruments (hardware), and therefore has flexibility to adapt analysis steps to meet instrument-specific processing needs (i.e. holographic reconstruction), while maintaining a traceable workflow that can is attached as metadata to a standard output file (HDF5) that helps users follow FAIR data principles.
+This pipeline should be consistent across different instruments (hardware), and therefore has flexibility to adapt analysis steps to meet instrument-specific processing needs (i.e. holographic reconstruction), while maintaining a traceable workflow that is attached as metadata to a standard output file (HDF5) that helps users follow FAIR data principles.

 See :class:`pyopia.pipeline.Pipeline` for more details and examples of how to process images with PyOpia.